marnason/stardew-steam-multiplayer-docker/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: norimicry

 ---
+**Bug reports for mods will be closed immediately, as that is outside the scope of this project.
+See the documentation on the respective mod.**

 **Failure to answer these questions may result in your issue being dismissed as proper assistance may not be able to be provided.**